NafiurSiddiqui/Gatsby-learner/README.md

 💡 Remember you need to make your query first in the graphQL exlporer.
 You need to select the kind of query you wanna make from the explorer.

 ## Sorting Queries

+you just simply make a new query with order selected from the explorer.
+Generally, if you know how graphQL works, you can pretty much type in otherwise, play with the explorer until you find the right match.
+Sorting is quite straightforward.
+See [Blogs](src/pages/blogs.js) for how we made the query with sort.